Osteoarthritis Myths Busted

 Did you know that 8.75 million people aged 4 and over have sought treatment for osteoarthritis?
 Arthritis is associated with the elderly, but the truth is a little more complex than that.

-“Some types of arthritis can affect much younger people, including children and even babies,” says Wendy, “this type of arthritis is called juvenile inflammatory arthritis and is a problem to do with the immune system attacking the joints.
+“Some types of arthritis can affect much younger people, including children and even babies,” says Arthritis Action, “this type of arthritis is called juvenile inflammatory arthritis and is a problem to do with the immune system attacking the joints.
 Juvenile inflammatory arthritis can cause swelling, pain and stiffness.”

 Injury to the joint can also lead to osteoarthritis in adults of any age.
 A classic example of this is someone like former Derby football captain Sean Barker who previously spoke to us at length about his injury and subsequent arthritis.

 Once diagnosed, there isn’t much you can do about it

 Getting arthritis doesn’t mean your life has to stop.
 While there is no cure for arthritis, there are ways to manage the condition and reduce painful symptoms so you can continue to lead a full and active life.

 “There is no absolute cure for arthritis, however there are many ways to manage your condition,” says Arthritis Action, “some of these can be provided by healthcare professionals, such as surgery or prescription medicines, but there are also many ways you can manage your condition yourself.
 Arthritis affects people differently, so each individual can choose the techniques that help them live a fuller, more active, life.”

 Tips for self-managing arthritis by Dr. Holden

 Try to keep to a healthy weight

 For every pound that you are above a healthy weight, an extra 4 or 5 pounds of weight goes through your hips knees and feet and this can increase the pain.